-Hobby Lobby offers an assortment of wall decor, organization items, kitchen items, and much more – all at affordable prices.
-We’re sharing are our top tips for shopping and saving BIG at Hobby Lobby so you can get the most bang for your buck!
-Hint: don’t ever, ever, ever shop without a Hobby Lobby coupon in tow!
+We’re sharing our top tips for shopping and saving BIG at Hobby Lobby so you can get the most bang for your buck – no coupons needed!

-The first place you should head when stepping foot inside the store is the famous clearance aisle.
+The first place you should head when stepping foot inside Hobby Lobby is the store’s famous clearance aisle.
 You’ll find many discontinued and/or possibly damaged items with discounts up to 90% off or more!
-Items that are discontinued usually start off at 40% off, whereas damaged items can be 50-90% off.
+Items that are discontinued usually start off at 40% off, whereas damaged items can be anywhere from 50% to 90% off.

 Depending on your store, they’ll mark down the clearance aisle wall every 6-8 weeks an additional 40% off the current price.
 Big savings!